gerbenmeyer/react-i18nify-mobx/README.md

 # react-i18nify-mobx
-MobX bindings for `react-i18nify`, providing simple i18n translation and localization components and helpers for React+MobX applications.
+MobX bindings for `react-i18nify`, providing simple translation and localization components for React+MobX applications.

 *Note:* This library is still in a pre-release stage.